Shapinsay: Folklore

 Cubbie Roo, the best known Orcadian giant, has a presence on Shapinsay.
 He was originally based on the historical figure Kolbein Hrúga, who built Cubbie Roo's Castle in 1150 on the isle of Wyre, which is possibly the oldest castle in Scotland, and was mentioned in the Orkneyinga Saga.
-However, the figure Cubbie Roo has departed far from his historical origins and has become a giant in the fashion that Finn MacCool (legendary builder of the Giant's Causeway) has in parts of Scotland and Ireland.
+The figure Cubbie Roo has departed far from his historical origins and has become a giant in the fashion that Finn MacCool (legendary builder of the Giant's Causeway) has in parts of Scotland and Ireland.
 He is said to have lived on the island of Wyre and used Orkney's islands as stepping stones.
 Many large stones on Orkney islands, including Shapinsay, are said to have been thrown or left there by the giant.
 Cubbie Roo's Burn is a waterway on Shapinsay that flows through a channel called Trolldgeo.
 Cubbie Roo's Lade is a pile of stones on the shore near Rothiesholm Head, the westmost point of Stronsay.
 This is supposedly the beginning of a bridge between the two islands that the giant had failed to complete.
 The name derives from the Old Norse trolla-hlad, meaning "giant's causeway".

 In 1905, The Orcadian newspaper reported that a strange creature had been seen off the coast of Shapinsay.
 It was reportedly the size of a horse, with a spotted body covered in scales.
 Opinion on the creature's origin was divided, with some islanders believing it to be a sea serpent, while others opined that it was merely a large seal.